VAT on Google search engine activity? Share

 b) Users of the search engine are in no way concerned for the past years, since they fulfilled all the conditions set by Google and they owe nothing more.
 Prices are always including VAT.

 With regards to the use of the search engine in the future, laws dealing with privacy protection always allow users to prohibit Google from monetizing their personal data.
 Google will have no choice but to make the option more visible, more effective, and more stable.

 Specifically, we should get an opt-in system (the user is supposed to refuse the monetization of his own personal data unless he explicitly allows it and pays VAT) instead of the current opt-out system (Google monetizes your data unless you request Google not to do so).

 Only users who allow Google search engine to monetize their personal data are required to pay VAT (unless Google pay it for them).
 Given the popularity of Google search engine in Europe, the amount of those users may be high.

 On the other hand, the authorities in charge of privacy protection retain all their prerogatives.

 Users will also enjoy a more balanced and more diversified search engine market.
 The current loophole creates a competition distortion by promoting search engines that exploit personal data of users for advertising purposes at the expense of the search engines that don't do so.
 No wonder then that the latter are so rare.

 c) As for Google, the move is neutral since VAT is charged to the final consumer.
-However, it should pay the VAT due in the last years within the limitation period.
+However, Google should pay the VAT due in the last years within the limitation period.
 In addition, the ban on monetizing personal data of an amount of users in Europe would result in a reduction of the financial bubble that it has enjoyed so far.